I may earn a commission if you make a purchase through the product links on this page at no extra cost to you.

 Sometimes, your baby might feed for an hour and still turn back to the breast after some minutes because he or she wants comfort.
 There are some babies that use the breast as a pacifier instead of feeding.
 So, this might actually look like feeding in the real sense but your baby is just feeding for comfort.

 It should be known that even though babies have a little stomach, their capacity to feed increases as they grow.
 Babies can’t talk like adults do, so it is necessary nursing mothers are familiar with body language that will tell them their baby is hungry.
-There are quite a number of body languages which include
+There are quite a number of signs that show that your baby is still hungry after breastfeeding.
+They include:

 - Nuzzling against breast